 As the role of Talent Acquisition Managers within an organization evolves, their job becomes more demanding in term of skills range.
 Our analysis has revealed some of the most common skills for Talent Acquisition Managers that we try to explore here below.

-- Recruiting: The overall process of attracting, shortlisting, selecting, and appointing suitable candidates for jobs within an organization.
+- Recruiting: The overall process of attracting, shortlisting, selecting, and appointing suitable job candidates within an organization.
 This is the basic skill of a Talent Acquisition Manager which all the other skills have to revolve around.

 - Human resources management: The strategic approach to effective management of people in an organization, so that they help the business gain a competitive advantage.
 It is designed to maximize employee performance in the service of the company's strategic objectives.
 Talent Acquisition Managers have to be knowledgeable in HRM to get a clear idea of the organization's talent performance and predict future recruitment goals.